A TREE FOR EVERYONE GRANT FUND

 The fund was open to applications from 24 January until 21 February 2025.
 This round was suitable for projects that intended to plant trees or develop tree planting initiatives in the 2024/2025 tree planting season.

-The six successful recipient projects were as follows:
+The six successful recipient projects for Round 1 are:

 Administration of the Grant Fund

-The Grant Fund is being managed on South Yorkshire Mayoral Combined Authority’s behalf by South Yorkshire's Community Foundation (SYCF).
+The Grant Fund was managed on South Yorkshire Mayoral Combined Authority’s behalf by South Yorkshire's Community Foundation (SYCF).
 In 2023, SYCF awarded £1.8 million in grants to 410 community groups across South Yorkshire, impacting over 25,000 individuals.

 A key focus of SYCF is to engage and assist community members who often lack representation in traditional funding applications and a range of activities.
 This encompasses individuals such as those from different ethnic minority backgrounds, residents with limited social and economic opportunities, and those with disabilities.
 SYCF will provide signposting to other organisations for advice and alternative funding sources where appropriate.